 - 1. Right to Use Domain Name or IP Address: That, at the time of issuance, Google (i) implemented a procedure for verifying that the Applicant either had the right to use, or had control of, the domain name(s) and IP address(es) listed in the Certificate's subject field and subjectAltName extension (or, only in the case of domain names, was delegated such right or control by someone who had such right to use or control); (ii) followed the procedure when issuing the Certificate; and (iii) accurately described the procedure in this CPS; - 2.
 Authorization for Certificate: That, at the time of issuance, Google (i) implemented a procedure for verifying that the Subject authorized the issuance of the Certificate and that the Applicant is authorized to request the Certificate on behalf of the Subject; (ii) followed the procedure when issuing the Certificate; and (iii) accurately described the procedure in this CPS; - 3.
-Accuracy of Information: That, at the time of issuance, Google (i) implemented a procedure for verifying the accuracy of all of the information contained in the Certificate (with the exception of the subject:organizationalUnitName attribute); (ii) followed the procedure when issuing the Certificate; and (iii) accurately described the procedure in this CPS;
+Accuracy of Information: That, at the time of issuance, Google (i) implemented a procedure for verifying the accuracy of all of the information contained in the Certificate; (ii) followed the procedure when issuing the Certificate; and (iii) accurately described the procedure in this CPS;

-- 4. No Misleading Information: That, at the time of issuance, Google (i) implemented a procedure for reducing the likelihood that the information contained in the Certificate's subject:organizationalUnitName attribute would be misleading; (ii) followed the procedure when issuing the Certificate; and (iii) accurately described the procedure in this CPS; - 5.
-Identity of Applicant: That, if the Certificate contains Subject identity information, Google (i) implemented a procedure to verify the identity of the Applicant in accordance with Sections 3.1.1.1 and 3.2.2.1; (ii) followed the procedure when issuing the Certificate; and (iii) accurately described the procedure in this CPS; - 6.
-Subscriber Agreement: That, if Subscriber is not a Google Affiliate, the Subscriber and Google are parties to a legally valid and enforceable Subscriber Agreement that satisfies the requirements of this Section, or, if Subscriber is a Google Affiliate, the Applicant acknowledged and accepted Google's Certificate terms of use, notice of which is provided by Google to Applicant during the Certificate issuance process; - 7.
-Status: Google maintains a 24 x 7 publicly-accessible Repository with current information regarding the status (valid or revoked) of all unexpired Certificates; and - 8.
+- 4. Identity of Applicant: That, if the Certificate contains Subject identity information, Google (i) implemented a procedure to verify the identity of the Applicant in accordance with Sections 3.1.1.1 and 3.2.2.1; (ii) followed the procedure when issuing the Certificate; and (iii) accurately described the procedure in this CPS; - 5.
+Subscriber Agreement: That, if Subscriber is not a Google Affiliate, the Subscriber and Google are parties to a legally valid and enforceable Subscriber Agreement that satisfies the requirements of this Section, or, if Subscriber is a Google Affiliate, the Applicant acknowledged and accepted Google's Certificate terms of use, notice of which is provided by Google to Applicant during the Certificate issuance process; - 6.
+Status: Google maintains a 24 x 7 publicly-accessible Repository with current information regarding the status (valid or revoked) of all unexpired Certificates; and - 7.
 Revocation: Google will revoke the Certificate for any of the reasons specified in this CPS.